edward795/edward795/README.md

 ### Hey there,I'm Ayyappadas - aka [edward795]

-## I'm a Life-Long Learner, Eternal Student, Developer!
+## Lifelong learner, relentless coder, and proud software geek at heart.!

-- 🔭 I’m currently working on React Js😎!
+- 🔭 I’m currently working on Java 😎!
-- 🌱 I’m currently trying to learn Everything! just thirsty i guess 🤣
+- 🌱 Learning anything and everything that sparks my curiosity,guess I’m just a knowledge sponge 🤣.
 - 👯 I’m looking to collaborate with other developers & content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to cook !
 (Be it an application or a delicious lunch 😋)

 ## Coding Experience!
 - ⚡ Python - 2000 lines of code
 - ⚡ JavaScript - 1500 lines of code
+- ⚡ Java - 1500 lines of code